Raja the Great: Plot

 Lucky is a very protected and pampered daughter of SP Prakash.
-In one of his operations, Prakash encounters the brother of a powerful gangster named Devaraj, for which Lucky was one of the reasons.
-Enraged, Devaraj gets Prakash killed and also targets Lucky.
-Lucky runs away to Darjeeling and hides in her father's friend Prasad's house to evade an attempt on her life.
-Later, the police department looks out for a special team to provide security for Lucky.
+In one of his operations, Prakash kills the brother of a powerful gangster named Devaraj, for which Lucky is one of the reasons he died.
+Enraged, Devaraj kidnaps Lucky.
+Prakash confronts him and Devaraj and him and his team mates sacrificed themselves so Lucky can escape.
+Later Lucky runs away to Darjeeling and hides in her father's friend Prasad's house to evade an attempt on her life.
+Later, the police department looks for a special undercover team to provide security for Lucky since Lucky doesn't want another police officer to die for her.

-Meanwhile, Raja is a blind man, who is trained by his head constable mother Anantha Lakshmi, to use his disability to his advantage.
+Meanwhile, Raja is a blind man who is trained by his head constable mother, Anantha Lakshmi, to use his disability to his advantage.
 Anantha Lakshmi's ambition is to make her son a police officer.
-She obliges IG Viswaraj to include her blind son in the mission.
-After a few incidents, he agrees to send him, but only to cook food for other officers.
+She begs IG Viswaraj to include her blind son in the mission.
+After she goes personally to Viswaraj with Raja and his best friend Bujji.
+She comes with a big basket of sweets.
+Viswaraj's wife calls him, telling to include Raja in this mission (she loves sweets).
+Since Viswaraj didn't want to get in a fight with his wife, he allows Raja in the mission, but only to cook food for other officers.
 Raja, with his friend Bujji and three other officers, heads to Darjeeling.
 Raja meets Lucky and starts changing the depressed Lucky into making her have a happy mood with a few tricks.
 He also learns about Prasad's difficulties and solves their problems.
 Lucky comes out of her depressed state and starts celebrating her life with Raja's help.
 Meanwhile, Devaraj learns about Lucky's location and orders his goons to attack her.
-Knowing this, Viswaraj and his team decide to protect Lucky by sending her abroad.
+Knowing this, Viswaraj and his team protect Lucky by sending her abroad.